mozilla/fxa/packages/fxa-content-server/CONTRIBUTING.md

 ## Dependencies and Tools

-### Bower
+### npm

-We use [Bower](http://bower.io/) to manage front-end packages.
-These components are [automatically installed](https://github.com/mozilla/fxa-content-server/blob/master/package.json#L7) when you install this project and are placed into the `app` directory.
+We use [npm](http://npmjs.com/) to manage all dependencies.
+These components are [automatically installed](https://github.com/mozilla/fxa-content-server/blob/master/package.json#L7) when you install this project.

 ### L10N